dirtyjtag/DirtyJTAG/README.md

 | GND   | SWD_GND  |
 | TX   | A10  |
 | RX   | A9   |

+Note that the flashing works with either 5V or 3V3 as supplied voltage from the USB-serial adaptor.

 Then, you have to install `stm32flash`, which can be obtained in your distribution (`apt-get install stm32flash` for debian/ubuntu), and flash the